Get Started with RemoteFX Deployment

 - Amazing Windows 7 Aero features

-- To be able to run 3D applications
+- The ability to run 3D applications

 - Silverlight and Flash video etc.